Offering help to those accused of theft, burglary, larceny, shoplifting or retail fraud

 - I believe that I am under investigation for a theft crime.
 Should I hire an attorney now, or wait until I’ve been charged?

 We encourage you to contact an attorney as soon as possible.
 The sooner we begin our investigation, the sooner we can begin developing a strong defense strategy for you.
 If you wait until the last moment to hire skilled representation, you run the risk of losing out on a significant amount of preparation time.
 At the very least, you should contact our firm to receive advice regarding criminal defense and theft crimes.
+We don’t advise talking to the police without first talking with an experienced criminal defense attorney in our firm.

 - What penalties will I face if I am convicted?